Generlate/Generlate/README.md

 ### Hi! :grin:

 I'm Austen, a programmer :computer: with a passion for architecture :house_with_garden:.
-When I'm not programming, I'm talking about it or architecture on Youtube @[Generlate](https://www.youtube.com/@generlate).
+When I'm not programming, I'm talking about both on Youtube [@Generlate](https://www.youtube.com/@generlate).
 One day, I want to build machine-generated and managed cities!

 ---